Where Christian churches, other religions stand on gay marriage

 Overall, a solid majority of white mainline Protestants (62%) now favor allowing gays and lesbians to wed, with just 33% opposed, according to a 2015 Pew Research Center survey.
 A similar share (63%) say there is “no conflict” between their religious beliefs and homosexuality.

-This is an update of a post originally published June 18, 2014.
+This is an update of a post originally published June 18, 2014 and previously updated on July 2, 2015.

 Topics: Buddhists and Buddhism, Catholics and Catholicism, Christians and Christianity, Evangelical Protestants and Evangelicalism, Gay Marriage and Homosexuality, Hindus and Hinduism, Jews and Judaism, Mormons and Mormonism